 Please refer to your registration receipt for depart time as sessions may vary.
-Our campers with full week sessions depart on Friday at 12 PM, and our campers with mini week sessions depart on either Tuesday at 7 pm or Friday at 4 pm.
+Our campers with full week sessions depart on Friday at 12 PM, and our campers with mini week/holiday week sessions depart on Thursday at 7 PM.
 You will arrive to Camp Todd and be greeted by a staff member.
 Campers must be picked up by an adult on the authorized pickup list within registration, and be confirmed with a photo ID.
 Once you have signed out your Girl Scout, a camp staff member will bring your camper and her items to your car.
 Once a camper has been signed out, they are in the responsibility of the authorized pickup person.